mlr-archive/wiki-old/mlr-developer-team-and-contributors-page.md

 I am a Data Science student at LMU Munich.
 I designed the Cheatsheet and worked on the tutorial.

 ## Laura Beggel
-PhD Student at LMU Munich and Robert Bosch GmbH.
+PhD Student at LMU Munich.
 I'm interested in functional data and time series data, especially classification and anomaly detection.